moleculerjs/site/source/docs/transporters.md

 ```

 #### Shorthands
 You can also set transporter with shorthands.
-With them you can configure transporter in configuration files.
+With them, you can configure transporter in configuration files.
 No need to create an instance of transporter.
 Use this form, if you are running your services with [Moleculer Runner](runner.html).
 ```js
 // Shorthand with default settings let broker = new ServiceBroker({